hu-xh/CPNet/README.md

 ![fig1.png](figs/fig1.jpg)

 ## Results and Saliency maps
-We Perform Quantitative Comparisons And Qualitative Comparisons With 12 RGB-D SOD Methods On Six RGB-D Datasets.
+We perform quantitative comparisons and qualitative comparisons with 12 RGB-D SOD methods on six RGB-D datasets.
 ![fig2.jpg](figs/fig2.jpg)
 ![fig3.jpg](figs/fig3.jpg)

+The code will be available after the paper is accepted.